Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

 #### 6. The instructor(s) shall be provided access to approve or reject a pending card from their home page.
    * **Acceptance Criteria:**
+   *  _When “Reject” is selected, the rejection section becomes available.
+There will be a field for the Instructor to specify a Rejection Reason._
+   *  _The reason for rejection section shall include: A drop-down menu with predefined reasons + a comment text box (with a limit of 250 characters) for additional notes._
+   *  _If “Other” is selected from the dropdown, the comment text box becomes required before submission._

    * When the Instructor selects a Kudos Card, the options to “Approve” or “Reject” are listed.
    * There will be a field for the Instructor to specify a Rejection Reason.
    * **Future Acceptance Criteria:**